cherryot02/PowerOptions_Batch/Documentation.md

 Now we're are back in and time to the actual file.

 ## Syntax
-start the file with the following
+start the file with the following:
 ```
 @echo off
 startlocal